Capital Funding Process

 Learn more about the City’s budget process and fiscal year

-- Your organization is one of the 34 members of the Cultural Institutions Group or has received a baseline CDF recommendation from the Department of Cultural Affairs in fiscal years: City FY 2021, 2022, or 2023.
+- Your organization is one of the 34 members of the Cultural Institutions Group or has received at least one baseline Cultural Development Fund (CDF) recommendation within the last three fiscal years: City FY 2022, 2023, or 2024.

 - Equipment is the purchase of goods used in providing services.
 Equipment purchases require a minimum request of $50,000 per item or system.
 DCLA does not manage Initial Outfitting projects.